- History of the Commission

 Q. When is the JUSFC deadline?

-A. The application deadline is July 1 annually for all programs except the U.S./Japan Creative Artists Fellowship Program.
-Hard copy applications must be received at the Commission’s office by the close of business 5:00 PM on the deadline date.
+A. The application deadline is July 1 annually for all programs except the U.S.-Japan Creative Artists Fellowship Program.
+Hard copy applications must be received at the Commission’s office by the close of business 5:00 PM on July 1.
 Applications may be submitted via regular mail, commercial delivery service or messenger.
 Commercial delivery services are recommended.
 Fax copies will not be accepted.
-If the deadline falls on a Saturday or Sunday, applications will be accepted at the close of business 5:00 PM the next Monday.
+If the deadline falls on a Saturday or Sunday, applications will be accepted at the close of business 5:00 PM Eastern Time the following Monday.

 Q. How long is the average duration of a project?

 A. Projects may range in duration anywhere from a 2-3 months to approximately one year.
-Generally, the Commission does not award multi-year grants.
+The Commission does not award multi-year grants.
 If a project’s activities will exceed one year, the Commission may approve support for Year One, and in principle for the remaining years, pending successful outcome of Year One of the project.
-In this case resubmission of a request for support for each successive year will be necessary.
+In this case re submission of a request for support for each successive year will be necessary.